 Two years ago, Nielsen’s Global Trust in Advertising Report (2015) shared that 83 percent of consumers take action because of trusted recommendations.

 How can you find out engagement rate?

 With more and more platforms and analytics tools, finding out engagement rate of social influencers is easier and easier.
-As an influencer yourself, you can find out more on the matter by checking our pricing guidelines.
+A very old school method will require you a pen and paper handy – and a post to analyse.

 First step: Note down the number of comments and number of likes that post received.
 Let’s say your total likes were 250 and comments came to 5.

 Take this number, divide it by your total followers (5,400, for example), and times it by 100 (that’s the percentage ya all).

 300 / 5,400 x 100 = 5.55% is your post engagement

 You can also calculate engagement via analytics, and do the average of the most and least engaged posts from the last 30 days.